Common questions about ADHD & autism in Scotland

 Shared care is an arrangement where a private provider (usually a psychiatrist) and your NHS GP share responsibility for your ongoing treatment.
 In practice, the private provider prescribes your medication initially and oversees titration, then asks your GP to take over routine prescribing once your dose is stable.

-In Scotland, shared care is at each GP practice's discretion — there is no national requirement for GPs to accept it.
+In Scotland, shared care is at each GP practice's discretion.
+There is no national requirement for GPs to accept it.
 Acceptance varies widely across Scotland.
 Our shared care page explains this in more detail and includes what to ask your GP before committing to a private assessment.

 Will my GP prescribe my ADHD medication after a private diagnosis?